 Klarman wrote this book in 1991, coming off the high flying corporate rollercoaster than was the 1980’s.
 It was the decade of corporate raiders, leveraged buyouts and Reaganomics.
 When Donald Trump shot to prominence and “Greed is good” was the mantra of the time.
 This decade saw the growth of investment fads and their consequences.

 For this reason Klarman warns against the investment fad of the day.
-As more and more investors pile follow the crowd this distorts the balance of risk-reward.
-Instead disciplined investors should stick to the fundamentals, finding good companies that can be bought for a great price.
+As more and more investors follow the crowd this distorts the balance of risk-reward.
+Instead, disciplined investors should stick to the fundamentals, finding good companies that can be bought for a great price.

 4. True Value Investing

 - Take a bottom-up approach when selecting investments.
-This means don’t select an industry that you will invest in and then choose a company from that industry.
-Instead always start you analysis at the company level and find companies that are undervalued.
+Don’t select an industry that you will invest in and then choose a company from that industry.
+Instead, always start your analysis at the company level and find companies that are undervalued.